-The baseflow survey for San Clemente Creek was conducted on September 30, 2010 (Figure 11).
+The baseflow survey for San Clemente Creek was conducted on September 19, 2012 (Figure 11).
 The survey began at the SLP property line (Dormody Road) and continued upstream to Robinson Canyon Road.
-There was continuous surface flow in the "Protected Baseflow Reach".
-The upstream portion of the stream had mostly continuous flow with some dry reaches and isolated pools.
+There was mostly continuous surface flow in the "Protected Baseflow Reach" with the exception of one dry section.
+The upstream portion of the stream had mostly continuous flow with some dry reaches.
 During the 1990 survey, San Clemente Creek was surveyed from the San Clemente Trail Bridge to Robinson Canyon Road (Figure 12).
 No 1990 reference data for the conditions through the "Protected Baseflow Reach" exist.
 Only one short section was described as predominantly wetted, while the remainder of the creek was described as predominantly dry.
-Discharge at the gage site was estimated to be approximately 0.03 ft/s on September 20, 2010 while August 23 and November 5, 1991 estimates are 0.04 ft/s.

 Only two specific conductance measurements were taken during the 1990 survey and two measurements from the 1991 survey.
-Specific conductance data from 2010 are lower than the data from 1990 and 1991 (Figure 13).
+Specific conductance data from 2012 are lower than the data from 1990 and 1991 (Figure 13).
 Although little reference data exists for 1990 conditions, judging by conductance values and the continuous surface flow in the "Protected Baseflow Reach", San Clemente Creek is "wetter" than 1990 conditions.